daniel-LugoLaguna/oversize-pv/README.md

 ### `main.py`:
   This is the main entry point of the project.
 It imports the necessary modules for energy and financial calculations, executes the simulation, and generates the relevant plots.
 It processes different PPA prices (€/MWh) and visualizes the NPV-to-investment ratio, NPV, IRR, and inverter clipping.

+### `data_preprocessing.py`
+  This module handles the preprocessing of meteorological and solar radiation data required for the PV energy simulation.

 ### `financial_calculations.py`:
   Contains functions to calculate the financial performance of the PV system.
 These include calculating the benefits (NPV and IRR) based on different PPA prices.
 The function `calculate_benefit` computes the economic benefits, and `calculate_financials` calculates the NPV and IRR for different ILR values.